nohren/my-portfolio/_includes/05-emphasis.md

    7. Tree's including MiniMax using AI hueristics

 **5. Algorithms**
-   1. Dijkstra's algo for finding the shortest path from A to B.
+   1. Dijkstra's algo for finding the shortest path from A to B
    2. Breadth First search through a graph or tree
    3. Depth First search using recursion